 Speaking of photos, you'll want to snap a few with your phone.
 Once the stylist starts manipulating your tresses, ask them to take a photo of each finished look from four different angles: front, back and both sides.
 That way, you'll be able to see how you look from all views, and you'll get an idea of how the stylist's work translates to photographs.
 If there's one particular style you like, ask them to write down exactly which products and techniques were used.
 Since a wedding consultation can take place months before your actual event, it's important to keep notes and take pictures so you can both remember what worked.

 Before you hire a stylist you need to decide a few things: Do you want them to come to you on your wedding day, or would you rather go to the salon?
 Will they only do you hair or the bridal party's as well?
 Do you want them to stay with you throughout the day to do touch-ups before the photo session and reception?
 Discuss these options with your stylist.
 Of course, how long you hire a professional to stay with you depends on your budget and their time limitations.

-Once you've decided who you're going to hire, hand over a deposit to save the date, and request a receipt.
+Once you've decided whom you're going to hire, hand over a deposit to save the date and request a receipt.
 Another option is to have the stylist sign a formal contract, detailing everything you expect on the wedding day.
 It may seem overly obsessive, but this is not an ordinary hair appointment, so formalize the agreement.

-When the wedding day arrives, put your undergarments on under a button-front shirt so you'll be ready to slip on your dress when your hair is done and your headpiece and veil are in place.
+Remember to consider that when the wedding day arrives, you'll probably need to put your undergarments on under your robe, romper or button-front shirt so you'll be ready to slip on your dress when your hair is done and your headpiece and veil are in place.
 If your stylist is coming to you, set up a place for them next to a low table and sit in a chair with a low back so they'll have easy access to your hair.
 And make sure there are electrical outlets nearby for appliances like hair dryers, curling irons and electric rollers.
 If necessary, have an extension cord handy.